SPECTRUM: Visual Translations of Jerusalem

 This project, led by Dr Tim Ayers, will make available for the first time a full critical edition and translation of the fabric accounts for St Stephen’s Chapel in the Palace of Westminster, the greatest and most enduring site of English government.
 They document the processes of royal patronage in great detail and are fundamental to an understanding of English royal display.
 The accounts are being transcribed and translated by Dr Maureen Jurkowski.

-The project will run for two years in parallel with a wider, interdisciplinary research project entitled ‘St. Stephen's Chapel, Westminster: Visual and Political Culture, 1292-1941’ (1 October 2013 to 30 September 2016), on which Dr Ayers is the Co-Investigator.
+The project ran for two years in parallel with a wider, interdisciplinary research project entitled ‘St. Stephen's Chapel, Westminster: Visual and Political Culture, 1292-1941’ (1 October 2013 to 30 September 2016), on which Dr Ayers is the Co-Investigator.

 British Women Artists, 1750-1950: a Tate British Art Network Sub Group